-The Museum of Barnstaple & North Devon is an Accredited Museum and has the necessary documentation and collections care procedures in place, including the Acquisitions and Disposals Policy approved by Council.
-We are currently working on an integrated Collections Management Plan, which will satisfy the new (2011) Accreditation Standard when the Museum comes up for re-accreditation in 2014.
+The Museum of Barnstaple & North Devon is an accredited Museum and has the necessary documentation and collections care procedures in place, including the Acquisitions and Disposals Policy approved by Council.
+The Museum is currently awaiting the result of its recent application for renewal of its accredited status.